zhongwencool/observer_cli/README.md

 ### Process

 When looking for high memory usage, for example it's interesting to be able to list all of a node's processes and find the top N consumers.
-Enter `m` then press `Enter` will use the `recon:proc_count(memory, N)` function, we can get:
+Enter `m` then press `Enter` will use the `recon:proc_count(memory, N)` function, and you will get output like the following.
+On OTP 27+ nodes, process rows also display any label set through [`proc_lib:set_label/1`](https://www.erlang.org/doc/apps/stdlib/proc_lib.html#set_label/1), which helps correlate supervised jobs with their metrics.

 ![Top](https://user-images.githubusercontent.com/3116225/96717499-25539e00-13d9-11eb-85af-fdde633da098.jpg)